Cholecystectomy — Gallbladder Removal

 In a normal individual, bile is secreted by the liver.
 It flows through the bile duct into the small intestine, where it aids digestion and the absorption of fat.
-When the individual is not taking food, the bile flows in to the gallbladder where it is stored and concentrated.
+When the individual is not taking food, the bile flows into the gallbladder where it is stored and concentrated.
 When the individual eats, especially a fatty meal, the gallbladder contracts and bile flows through the bile duct into the small intestine.
 In the upper small intestine, it helps in the digestion and absorption of fat.
-After the fat is digested and absorbed, bile salts are absorbed from the terminal potion of the small intestine.
+After the fat is digested and absorbed, bile salts are absorbed from the terminal portion of the small intestine.
 In individuals in whom the gallbladder is removed, the bile is not stored and it flows directly into the small intestine.
 The upper small intestine tries, to some extent, to store bile until it is utilized for the digestion o fat.

-The excess bile salts are too much for the terminal small intestine to absorb, and some of the bile salts escape in to the large intestine.
+The excess bile salts are too much for the terminal small intestine to absorb, and some of the bile salts escape to the large intestine.
 The bile salts irritate the colon and this results in diarrhea.

 Gallbladder Removal Recovery

-People who have undergone a laparoscopic cholecystectomy are usually able to go home on the day of their surgery, while those who underwent a more traditional open cholecystectomy will need to stay in hospital for three to five days.
+People who have undergone a laparoscopic cholecystectomy are usually able to go home on the day of their surgery, while those who underwent a more traditional open cholecystectomy will need to stay in the hospital for three to five days.
 When you go home, you will need someone to drive you.
 Bruising, swelling, pain (in the abdomen and shoulders), and nausea are all common during the immediate gallbladder removal recovery period.
-You will be advised to take over the counter pain killers to cope with your discomfort.
+You will be advised to take over the counter painkillers to cope with your discomfort.